• Art Magazine

 The value of a work

-Can a favorable material reduce the quality of a work of art?
-The works of Niki de Saint Phalle and Jeff Koons refute this assumption, while the artist Ottmar Hörl (*1950) demonstrates the opposite.
-He has been working with plastic figures for 40 years and emphasizes in an interview that a nurse should also be able to afford a hearing.
+Can a cheaper material diminish the quality of a work of art?
+The works of Niki de Saint Phalle and Jeff Koons refute this assumption, while the artist Ottmar Hörl (born 1950) demonstrates the opposite.
+He has been working with plastic figures for 40 years and emphasizes in an interview that even a nurse should be able to afford a Hörl.

-At our-ludwig.com everyone can order a Beethoven for 300 euros.
+Anyone can order a Beethoven for 300 euros at unser-ludwig.com.
 This makes art accessible to everyone.
-Hörl also appreciates the resistance of the material, since his figures are in public places and defy weather influences.
+Hörl also appreciates the durability of the material, as his sculptures stand in public spaces and withstand the elements.

-However, restorers see plastic as horror material, since its durability is limited and professional restoration is often impossible.
-Art as a classic consumer product with disposable mentality.
+However, restorers view plastic as a hazardous material, since its durability is limited and proper restoration is often impossible.
+Art as a classic consumer product with a throwaway mentality.

-Duran collects plastic waste from all over the world, cleans the individual pieces and designs impressive environments from it that shudder and amaze the viewer.
-From the immense world of plastic waste, he creates art again that makes us doubt and despair our own consumption.
+Duran collects plastic waste from all over the world, cleans the individual pieces, and uses them to create impressive environments that leave the viewer both horrified and amazed.
+From the immense world of plastic waste, he once again creates art that makes us question and despair about our own consumption.

 Duran acts like a transformer, holding up a plastic mirror to us and hoping that we will recognize reality.
 In this way, art made of plastic also presents an ethical challenge to our relationship with this material.

-Disused flip -flops are part of the gigantic amount of plastic waste that contaminates and rivers around the globe.
-In Kenya, the disused treads are processed into art objects.
+Discarded flip-flops are part of the gigantic amount of plastic waste polluting oceans and rivers around the globe.
+In Kenya, these old shoes are being transformed into works of art.

-the Nuremberg Art Villa has been presenting a fascinating special exhibition entitled "Natural Substances/Plastic - Plastic in Nuremberg Art" (the BR reported: "Controversial material: Plastic in art" )
+The Nuremberg Art Villa is presenting a fascinating special exhibition entitled “Natural Material/Plastic – Plastic in Nuremberg Art” (BR reported: “Controversial Material: Plastic in Art” ).

-It is impressively shown how the material once inspired the art scene in Nuremberg and is still inspired today.
-This exhibition is an absolute highlight for all art lovers and a must for everyone who is interested in the history of art in Nuremberg.
+The exhibition impressively demonstrates how the material once inspired the art scene in Nuremberg and continues to do so today.
+It is an absolute highlight for all art lovers and a must-see for anyone interested in the history of art in Nuremberg.

 How big is the problem with plastic waste?

-Let us - without restriction to our view to the art world alone - in general to the problem of plastic waste.
-What are the damage to the environment?
-How big are the challenges?
-And where are the chances of real change?
+Let us turn – without limiting our consideration to the art world alone – to the problem of plastic waste in general.
+How extensive is the environmental damage?
+What are the challenges?
+And where do the opportunities for real change lie?

-The global plastic production has risen in a leap in recent decades.
-In 1950, global plastic production was less than 2 million tons.
-In 2021 there are already over 390 million tons.
-Today it is expected that this trend will continue and that global pollution caused by plastics by 2030.
+Global plastics production has increased dramatically in recent decades.
+In 1950, global plastics production was less than 2 million tons.
+By 2021, it had already reached over 390 million tons.
+This trend is now expected to continue, with global plastics pollution doubling by 2030.

-Plastic recycling also urgently necessary in the art world
+Plastic recycling is urgently needed in the art world as well

-Plastic recycling also urgently needed in the art world
+Plastic recycling is urgently needed in the art world too.

 Photo by Jordan Beltran @jorenriqe, via Unsplash

 The uncontrolled disposal of plastic waste has led to a growing environmental crisis.
-Every year, millions of tons of plastic waste end up on landfill and nature.
-As a result, the pollution of the planet has become one of the most urgent environmental problems of our time by plastic.
+Every year, millions of tons of plastic waste end up in landfills and in nature.
+As a result, plastic pollution of the planet has become one of the most pressing environmental problems of our time.

-Some industry -leading packaging manufacturers such as Krus have recognized the extent of the problem and offer their customers more sustainable solutions.
-For example, individually printed plastic bags and bags be made from recycled materials.
-This is a good example of how companies try to reduce the negative effects of plastic waste.
+Some industry-leading packaging manufacturers, such as KRUS, have recognized the scale of the problem and are offering their customers more sustainable solutions.
+For example, KRUS produce custom-printed plastic bags and pouches from recycled materials.
+This is a good example of how companies are trying to mitigate the negative impacts of plastic waste.

 Unfortunately, not all companies are so environmentally friendly, especially due to the challenges associated with plastic recycling.
-Let's take a closer look at some of the most important problems related to the recycling of plastic waste.
+Let's take a closer look at some of the main problems related to recycling plastic waste.

-Despite the increasing importance of plastic recycling, there are still some challenges that have to be addressed to make the process more effective and efficient.
+Despite the increasing importance of plastics recycling, there are still some challenges that need to be addressed to make the process more effective and efficient.
 Here are some of the most important challenges:

-One of the biggest challenges for plastic recycling is the lack of infrastructure.
-In many areas, the infrastructure for the collection and processing of plastic is inadequate, which makes it difficult to collect and process plastic waste.
-This may mean that plastic waste ends up on landfolter instead of being recycled.
+One of the biggest challenges for plastics recycling is the lack of infrastructure.
+In many areas, the infrastructure for collecting and processing plastics is inadequate, which makes the collection and processing of plastic waste difficult.
+This can lead to plastic waste ending up in landfills instead of being recycled.

 The complexity of the recycling process

-Another challenge in connection with plastic recycling is the complexity of the process.
-Plastic recycling includes a number of steps, including sorting, cleaning, shredding and melting.
-The process can also be made more difficult by the fact that there are different types of plastic that all have their own properties and challenges.
-Therefore, the recycling process can be time -consuming and expensive.
+Another challenge associated with plastics recycling is the complexity of the process.
+Plastics recycling involves a series of steps, including sorting, cleaning, shredding, and melting.
+The process can be further complicated by the fact that there are different types of plastics, each with its own properties and challenges.
+Therefore, the recycling process can be time-consuming and expensive.

-A poster indicates the consistency of plastic waste in our environment
+A poster highlights the persistence of plastic waste in our environment

-A poster points to the consistency of plastic waste in our environment
+A poster highlights the persistence of plastic waste in our environment.

-Contamination is a big problem with plastic recycling, since even small amounts of unusable materials can make a whole batch of plastic waste for recycling unsuitable.
-This can be caused by a variety of factors, e.g. B. by incorrect sorting the waste in the pension phase by consumers who do not know how to separate and recycled.
+Contamination is a major problem in plastics recycling, as even small amounts of non-recyclable materials can render an entire batch of plastic waste unsuitable for recycling.
+This can be caused by a variety of factors, such as incorrect sorting of waste during the pre-collection phase by consumers who do not know how to properly separate and recycle.

 Low demand for recycled plastics

-Despite the increasing demand for sustainable packaging solutions, the demand for recycled plastics is still relatively low.
-This can make it difficult for plastic recyclers to sell their products and make a profit.
-Therefore, many recycles are forced to dispose of their materials on landfills or in combustion plants.
-Upcycling also more of a niche than a solution on a broad level.
+Despite the increasing demand for sustainable packaging solutions, the demand for recycled plastics remains relatively low.
+This can make it difficult for plastic recyclers to sell their products and turn a profit.
+As a result, many recyclers are forced to dispose of their materials in landfills or incinerators.
+Upcycling, , remains a niche market rather than a widespread solution.

-If the demand for recycled plastics is to be increased, more companies have to use recycled plastics in their products.
+If the demand for recycled plastics is to be increased, more companies need to use recycled plastics in their products.

-To the extent to which society recognizes the importance of reducing plastic waste and the promotion of sustainability, more and more opportunities and initiatives are being created in the area of plastic recycling.
-This includes:
+As society recognizes the importance of reducing plastic waste and promoting sustainability, more and more opportunities and initiatives are emerging in the field of plastics recycling.
+These include:

-Governments all over the world have recognized how important the reduction of plastic waste is and introduce regulations and initiatives to promote recycling.
+Governments around the world have recognized the importance of reducing plastic waste and are introducing regulations and initiatives to promote recycling.

-The one-way plastic guideline of the European Union, introduced in 2018, obliges Member States, for example, to take measures to reduce the use of disposable plastics.
-Since more and more packaging manufacturers switch to fully recyclable materials, the demand for recycled plastics is expected.
+The European Union's Single-Use Plastics Directive, introduced in 2018, obliges member states, for example, to take measures to reduce the use of single-use plastics.
+As more and more packaging manufacturers switch to fully recyclable materials, the demand for recycled plastics is expected to increase.

-Germany is the world's leaders in reuse of post-consumer plastics.
-Thanks to a number of effective state measures and a pronounced environmental awareness among the population, more than 66 % of plastic waste in Germany will be fed to recycling in 2021.
+Germany is a world leader in the reuse of post-consumer plastics.
+Thanks to a range of effective government measures and a strong environmental awareness among the population, more than 66% of plastic waste in Germany was recycled in 2021.

-Advances in technology make plastic recycling more efficient and cheaper.
-For example, chemical recycling processes can convert plastic waste into new materials that can be used for a variety of applications.
+Advances in technology are making plastics recycling more efficient and cost-effective.
+For example, chemical recycling processes can transform plastic waste into new materials that can be used for a wide variety of applications.

-These procedures can help to overcome some of the challenges of traditional mechanical recycling, such as the difficulties in sorting and cleaning plastic waste.
-In addition, these new technologies contribute to expanding the range of plastics that can be recycled and making the process more effective and efficient.
+These processes can help overcome some of the challenges of traditional mechanical recycling, such as the difficulties in sorting and cleaning plastic waste.
+Furthermore, these new technologies help to expand the range of plastics that can be recycled and make the process more effective and efficient.

-Cooperation between the representatives of the plastic industry
+Cooperation between the stakeholders of the plastics industry

-Cooperation between interest groups, including the government, industry and non -governmental organizations, is essential for improving plastic recycling.
-Through the cooperation, those involved can use knowledge, resources and proven procedures together to promote sustainability and reduce plastic waste.
+Collaboration between stakeholders, including government, industry, and non-governmental organizations, is essential for improving plastics recycling.
+This collaboration allows stakeholders to share knowledge, resources, and best practices to promote sustainability and reduce plastic waste.

-For example, partnerships with industry can help increase demand for recycled plastics, while non -governmental organizations can help to clarify consumers and promote recycling programs.
-Through their cooperation, those involved can create a more sustainable future for future generations.
+Partnerships with industry can, for example, help increase the demand for recycled plastics, while non-governmental organizations can help educate consumers and promote recycling programs.
+Through their collaboration, stakeholders can create a more sustainable future for generations to come.

 Conclusion

-The problem of plastic waste has become a global problem due to its effects on the environment and health.
-The industry still faces major challenges, such as B. the lack of infrastructure, the complexity of the process, the contamination of plastic waste, the low demand for recycled plastics and the limited awareness of consumers, but there are also some promising opportunities for growth and progress in the industry.
+The problem of plastic waste has become a global issue due to its impact on the environment and health.
+While the industry still faces significant challenges, such as a lack of infrastructure, the complexity of the process, contamination of plastic waste, low demand for recycled plastics, and limited consumer awareness, there are also some promising opportunities for growth and progress within the sector.

-From state initiatives and regulations to technological advances and increased cooperation between the actors - the future of the plastic recycling looks more promising than ever!
-However, it is immensely important to remember that the success of the plastic recycling depends on the commitment of everyone involved, working together on a more sustainable future.
+From government initiatives and regulations to technological advancements and increased collaboration between stakeholders, the future of plastics recycling looks brighter than ever!
+However, it is crucial to remember that the success of plastics recycling depends on the commitment of everyone involved to work together towards a more sustainable future.

-Ultimately, we all have to strive to apply more sustainable practices in our daily life in order to reduce our dependence on disposable plastics and to promote a more sustainable future.
-After all, we only have one planet and it is up to us to protect it.
+Ultimately, we all need to strive to adopt more sustainable practices in our daily lives to reduce our reliance on single-use plastics and promote a more sustainable future.
+After all, we only have one planet, and it's up to us to protect it.

 Joachim Rodriguez y Romero